gicentre/elm-vegalite/docs/changeNotes.md

 ## Breaking Changes

-- `coAria` to configure the enabling/disabling ARIA support in SVG output; `maAria` and associated properties `arAria` and `arDescription` for setting ARIA support on a per mark basis.

 - `axTickCount` and `axcoTickCount` now take a `ScaleNice` parameter rather than `Float` so that time intervals may be supplied.
 Previous code that used `axTickCount 123` should now use `axTickCount (niTickCount 123)` (VL.4.10).

 * New position channels `Theta`, `Theta2`, `R` and `R2` for radial positioning (e.g. pie charts).
 This is technically a breaking change as they are new variants in the exposed `Position` type, although in practice this won't break any existing specifications unless pattern matching against all `Position` variants (VL4.9).